carbon-language/carbon-lang/docs/project/goals.md

 > new tools has a higher cost than many people
 > appreciate."—[John Carmack](https://twitter.com/id_aa_carmack/status/989951283900514304)

-**Focus on enabling better code patterns rather than restricting bad ones.**
-Adding restrictions to otherwise general facilities can have a disproportionately negative impact in the possibly rare cases when they get in the way.
-Instead, Carbon should focus on enabling better patterns, encouraging their use, and creating incentives to ensure people prefer them.
-The "bad" pattern may be critical for some rare user or some future use case.
-Put differently, we will not always be able to prevent engineers from writing bad or unnecessarily complex code, and that is okay.
+**Focus on encouraging appropriate usage of features rather than restricting misuse.** Adding arbitrary restrictions to prevent misuse of otherwise general features of the language can create problems when they end up interfering with unexpected or rare but still appropriate usages.
+Instead, Carbon should focus on enabling appropriate and effective usage of features, and creating incentives around those.
+What seems initially like a "misuse" of a feature may be critical for some rare user or some future use case.
+Put differently, we will not always be able to prevent engineers from misusing features or writing unnecessarily complex code, and that is okay.
 We should instead focus on helping reduce the rate that this occurs accidentally, and enabling tooling and diagnostics that warn about dangerous or surprising patterns.
-The language should stay out of the business of legislating bad code patterns except where they interfere with detecting logic or performance errors.

 **The behavior and semantics of code should be clearly and simply specified whenever possible.** Leaving behavior undefined for some cases of invalid,